Just Buy It Now!

 2572945003

-Choice $1200 New September 11!
-Rich Frosted Luster, Deep Honey-Gold, Choice Surfaces, CAC Approved.
+Choice $1200 Rich Frosted Luster, Deep Honey-Gold, Choice Surfaces, CAC Approved.
 Another late date $2.5 Liberty gold release from an old time collection that warrants a JUST BUY IT NOW recommendation.
 Why?
 The thick frosted luster is thoroughly pleasing as is the classic honey-gold coloration.
 Under a bright light, the frosted radiance takes on a sparkling texture.
 This is a well preserved example with just a touch of obverse field chatter to the right of the hair curls that was captured in the certified grade.
 Otherwise, the visual presentation is that of a higher grade.
 The CAC census for the date currently stands at 67 stickered with 38 finer.
 Priced slightly below the CDN CAC price guide.
 Housed in NGC 25 (2008) holder with CAC approval.

 Gold G$2.5 1906 Gold G$2.5 1906